-Download our free dictionary (for Windows) and browse both the Maliseet-English and the English-Maliseet lists.
+Download our free dictionary (for Windows or Android) and browse both the Maliseet-English and the English-Maliseet lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was compiled by Guy T. Gambill.
 The words in this dictionary are taken from the Maliseet-Passamaquoddy Dictionary of the UNB Libraries' Electronic Text Centre.
 The compilers and editors-in-chief of the dictionary are David A. Francis and Robert M. Leavitt.